MrCodeCX/ESP_IDF-Components-MrCodeCX/components/driver_peripheral_adc_oneshot/readme.md

 To do easier the deterministic understand of the aplications executions, the driver almost never use task functions, or interupt service routines (ISR).
 But if one function do, it always have a simple deterministic logic, for example with vTaskDelay

-In this case the driver has 100% easy deterministic workflow, dosent use task functions or interrupt servie routines.
+In this case the driver has 100% easy deterministic workflow, dosent use task functions or interrupt service routines.

 ### WORKFLOW API (EXAMPLE)